 7. Oshlun SBNF-120120

-This blade’s high tooth count is designed to smoothly cut fine materials and is sharp enough to cut through metal-reinforced flooring as well.
+This best saw blade’s high tooth count is designed to smoothly cut fine materials and is sharp enough to cut through metal-reinforced flooring as well.

 - 120 tooth count